dammsi/AnomalyDINO/README.md

 ### Few-shot anomaly detection

-To run the full evaluation run the script `run_anomalydino.py` on the selected dataset for a given number of shots and repetitions (seeds).
+For the full evaluation, run the script `run_anomalydino.py` on the selected dataset for a given number of shots and repetitions (seeds).
-The preprocessing to your dataset can be specified in `src/utils.py` in `get_dataset_info`, default is "agnostic" (apply masking whenever PCA-based masking works well & augment reference samples by rotations).
+The preprocessing to your dataset can be specified in `src/utils.py` in `get_dataset_info`, default is "agnostic" (apply masking whenever PCA-based masking works well & augment reference samples by rotations, see the paper).

 The results for the default setting, i.e., all considered shots, three repetitions, and agnostic preprocessing, can be reproduced by calling:
 ```shell